-Shasta County Fire Department Station 32-Palo Cedro (career and volunteer staffed)
+Shasta County Fire Department Station 32 - Palo Cedro (career and volunteer staffed)

-Schedule A, Engine 32 is staffed with a minimum of 2-0 career personnel is co-located with Volunteer Fire Company 32 which is led by Volunteer Chief Kelsey Grace.
-The career staff operates and maintains the County's Self Contained Breathing Apparatus Program.
-The personnel are trained in every aspect of repair, service, maintenance, and Cal-OSHA requirements under Title 8 and NFPA.
+Schedule A, Engine 32 is staffed with a minimum of 2 career personnel and is co-located with Volunteer Fire Company 32.
+Volunteer company 32 is led by Volunteer Chief Kelsey Konicek.
+The career staff operates and maintains the County's Self-Contained Breathing Apparatus (SCBA) Program.
+The personnel are trained in every aspect of repair, service, maintenance, and Cal-OSHA requirements under Title 8 and the Nation Fire Protection Association (NFPA).
 The SCBA program is highly involved and is the primary function of the Schedule A staff at Station 32.
-In 2018, the career personnel implemented a large-scale transition of current SCBA platforms to the new SCOTT model.
+In 2018-2019 the career personnel implemented a large-scale transition of current SCBA platforms to the new SCOTT model.
 This was done to streamline the SCFD to the State SCBA program, thus making the standards the same.
 This enables CAL FIRE staff to maintain the SCFD SCBA program to the current NFPA standards and brings all SCBAs to uniform standards county wide.
 The project on the SCFD side is complete with the State resources expected to be completed before spring.
-The CAL FIRE staff have implemented thousands of man hours into this concluding project.
+The CAL FIRE staff have committed thousands of man hours into concluding this project.
 The community of Palo Cedro has a population of approximately 1,269 people based on the 2010 census.
-Palo Cedro is largely comprised of residential, agricultural, commercial, and highway uses.
-Within the core of the community located near Deschutes Road and State HWY 44 is a mix of commercial properties including a supermarket, strip mall retail centers, and four educational institutions including the Foothill High School, Bishop Quinn Catholic Center, North Cow Creek School, and Junction Elementary School.
-The community has seen additional growth in 2018 of both residential and large commercial buildings.
-The Company operates 1 structure fire engine, 1 wildland fire engine, a fire rescue and water tender.
-In 2018, fire Company 32 was dispatched to 470 incidents.
+Palo Cedro is primarily comprised of residential, agricultural, commercial, and highway uses.
+Within the core of the community located near Deschutes Road and State

+HWY 44 is a mix of commercial properties including a supermarket, strip mall retail centers, and four educational institutions including the Foothill High School, Bishop Quinn Catholic Center, North Cow Creek School, and Junction Elementary School.
+The community has seen additional growth in 2019 of both residential and large commercial buildings.
+The Company operates one structure fire engine, one wildland fire engine, fire rescue, and a water tender.
+In 2019, Fire Company 32 was dispatched to 531 incidents.